-Gorman-Rupp: A Fast-Growing Future Dividend King That Keeps 'Pumping' Out The Dividends (NYSE:GRC)
+Gorman-Rupp: A Fast-Growing, Future Dividend King That Keeps 'Pumping' Out The Dividends (NYSE:GRC)

 (Source: Duke University)

-So now let's take a look at what prudent diversification and risk-management do compare to GRC on its own, during the worst bear market in almost 100 years.
+So now let's take a look at what prudent diversification and risk management do compare to GRC on its own, during the worst bear market in almost 100 years.

 Diversified GRC Portfolio Since January 2008

-Note: This article was co-produced with Dividend Sensei and edited by Brad Thomas.